willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### Why do I need to update my MDM policies?

-The MDM policies listed under **Setting tenant policies** control whether the service delivering the messages is able to access each location where organizational messages could be delivered.
+The MDM policies listed under [Setting tenant policies](#setting-tenant-policies) control whether the service delivering the messages is able to access each location where organizational messages could be delivered.
 Previously, the CSPs only affected consumer scenarios and controlled whether Microsoft messaging can be delivered, however, since we’re using the same service, the policies affect admin-created messages as well.

 ### How can I get my MDM settings for troubleshooting purposes?

-1. Run *ms-settings:workplace*
+1. Run *ms-settings:workplace*.

 2. In the **Export your management log files** section, select **Export**.